Rangoons/quick-branch/README.md

 **Flags:**

+- `-t, --turbo` - Assign yourself, update status to "In Dev", and checkout branch (all-in-one!)
 - `-s, --status` - Update issue status to "In Dev"
 - `-c, --checkout` - Create and checkout a new branch with the Linear branch name